Nandaka/PixivUtil2/readme.md

 -> %page_big%
    for manga mode, add big in the filename.
 -> %page_index%
    for manga mode, add page number with 0-index.
+It will auto-pad with 0 based on the total count.
 -> %page_number%
    for manga mode, add page number with 1-index.
+It will auto-pad with 0 based on the total count.
 -> %bookmark%
    for bookmark mode, add 'Bookmarks' string.
 -> %original_member_id%